 TEST: Anthrax, Gastrointestinal Synonym: Bacillus anthracis, Woolsorters' disease Laboratory/Phone: Office of Laboratory Emergency Preparedness and Response: 410-925-3121 (24/7 emergency contact number) Select Agents Microbiology Laboratory: 443-681-3954 Division of Microbiology Laboratory: 443-681-3952 Turnaround Time: 2-7 days [from specimen receipt in the Laboratory] Specimen Required: 1.
 Blood Cultures 2.
 Stool 3.
 Rectal swab (for patients unable to pass a specimen) 4.
 Isolate Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
-Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: Blood Cultures: Collect appropriate blood volume and number of sets per routine laboratory protocol.
-Stool: Transfer ≥ 5g of stool directly into a clean, dry, sterile, wide-mouth, leak-proof container.
+Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: 1.
+Blood Cultures: Collect appropriate blood volume and number of sets per routine laboratory protocol.
+2. Stool: Transfer ≥ 5g of stool directly into a clean, dry, sterile, wide-mouth, leak-proof container.
 3. Rectal swab: Insert a sterile swab one (1) inch beyond the anal sphincter.
 4. Isolate: Pure culture, 24 hours old, growing on a sheep blood agar plate.
+Continued Next Page>

 Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on the form.

-Continued Next Page> Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: Specimen Rejection Criteria: Blood Cultures: Transport directly to the laboratory at room temperature.
-Stool: Transport unpreserved stool to laboratory within one (1) hour.
-For transport time &gt; 1 hour, transport at 2-8°C. Cary-Blair or equivalent transport media is acceptable.
-Rectal Swab: Transport swab(s) directly to laboratory at room temperature.
-For transport time &gt; 1 hour, transport at 2-8°C. Isolate: Transport the specimen at room temperature on a sealed sheep blood plate.
-The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
+Transport Conditions: Blood Cultures: Transport directly to the laboratory at room/ambient temperature (2-30 °C).
+Stool: Transport unpreserved stool to laboratory within one (1) hour at room/ambient temperature (2-30 °C).
+For transport time &gt; 1 hour, transport at 2-8°C on cold packs.
+Cary-Blair or equivalent transport media is acceptable.
+Rectal Swab: Transport swab(s) directly to laboratory at room/ambient temperature (2-30 °C).
+For transport at 2-8°C on cold packs.
+Isolate: Transport the specimen at room/ambient temperature (2-30 °C) on a sealed sheep blood plate.
+Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hours/day, 7 days/week Results and Interpretation: Bacillus anthracis is isolated/detected.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hours/day, 7 days/week Results and Interpretation: Bacillus anthracis is isolated/detected.
 Bacillus anthracis not found.
 Additional Information: Call 410-925-3121 before sending specimen to the Laboratory.
 Purpose of Test: To confirm diagnosis of gastrointestinal anthrax.
 Method: LRN Methods Interfering Substances: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: Call 410-925-3121 before sending specimen to the Laboratory.